Maternal and Child Health Promoter

-All volunteers are required to live with a host family during the 10 week Pre-Service Training (PST) and during the duration of their 2 year service.
-Host families are considered to be key actors in the integration as well as the safety and security of Volunteers.
-Host families in Guatemala vary, with some Volunteers living with large extended families while others with smaller ones.
-It is important that applicants be not only willing, but eager, to interact and live with a Guatemalan host family.
-Most Volunteers cook for themselves during service, but some may opt to eat with their host family or in small restaurants.
+Volunteers are required to live with a host family during the 10-week Pre-Service Training and during the two years of service to increase integration and for continuous orientation to the local safety and security concerns.
+It is important that applicants be willing and eager to interact and live with a Guatemalan host family.
+Many Volunteers cook for themselves during service, but some opt to eat with their host family or in small local restaurants.

 Guatemala is a very traditional and religious society.
-People’s roles in regards to gender, work, and the community are much more clearly defined than in the U.S. Volunteers are not asked to conform directly to the social/cultural norms, however it is expected that they be aware, tolerant and respectful of the practices, customs and way of life and they may need to adapt certain behaviors to demonstrate that respect.
+People’s roles in regards to gender, work, and the community are much more clearly defined along gender roles than in the U.S. Volunteers must be aware, tolerant, and respectful of their practices, customs, and way of life and they may need to adapt certain behaviors to demonstrate that respect.

 Learn more about the Volunteer experience in Guatemala: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

-Couples will not live together during the ten weeks of Pre-Service Training (PST).
+Couples will not live together during the ten weeks of Pre-Service Training.
 Guatemala’s community-based training model places trainees in communities based on their technical program and Spanish level.
-Special considerations are given to couples so that they live in nearby communities and they will have more flexibility to see each other (e.g., on weekends).
+Special considerations are given to couples so that they live in nearby communities and they will have more flexibility to see each other (e.g. on weekends).
 Language acquisition and cultural integration increase when each member of the couple lives with a separate host family.
-Couples will live together for the duration of their service.
+After training, couples will live together for the duration of their service.

 Before you apply, please review Medical Information for Applicants to learn about the clearance process and other health conditions that are difficult to accommodate in Peace Corps service.